bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     #         # Kubernetes secret containing 'username', 'salt', 'salted-password' as secret keys.
     #         saltedSecret: ""
     #   oauthBearer:
-    #     # How to aquire the JWKS.
+    #     # How to acquire the JWKS.
     #     jwks:
     #       # If the JWKS is static, the configMap containing the JWKS at key 'jwks.json'.
     #       staticConfig:
-    #       # A hosted JWKS, that is accesible to the cluster.
+    #       # A hosted JWKS, that is accessible to the cluster.
     #       remote:
-    #         # Kubernetes configMap with key 'url' of JWKS's URL, which must be a HTTPS url.
+    #         # Kubernetes configMap with key 'url' of JWKS's URL, which must be an HTTPS url.
     #         urlConfig:
     #         # The keys are loaded once on startup and are refreshed every hour by default.
     #         # This controls the refresh interval.